SapientSapiens/capstone1project-2025-mlz/README.md

  4\.
 Start the Docker Engine in the Docker Desktop, if not already started.

  5\.
-Now from the project directory in the WSL, issue the command to build the docker image.
-The image would be built as mentioned in the submitted **Dockerfile**.
+Now open one WSL tab and go the project directory.
+From there, issue the command to build the docker image.
+The image would be built as as per the submitted **Dockerfile**.

     docker build -t capstone1-mlz .